kgodden/buffon_needle/README.md

 http://mathworld.wolfram.com/CirclePointPicking.html

-That's wha tthis code attempts to do, it is a bit slower than using the traditional method but seems to work well enough, and now I can relax for a bit!
+That's what this code attempts to do it uses this message to randomly throw the needle, it is a bit slower than using the traditional method but seems to work well enough, and now I can relax for a bit!
+I don't know if it is mathematically coherent but I am happy enough with it for now as it seems to give similar results to traditional methods.
+If I were being thorough I should compare the random distributions produced by both methods..

 PS I also found this [paper](http://www.dca.iag.usp.br/material/cfmraupp/Climatologia-1/Wang2014.pdf) which mentions the (as they call it) paradox of the self referential simulation techniques (calculating Pi by referencing Pi).
 They present an algorithm for removing this paradox, which I haven't quite got my head around yet!